-The Jack Ridl Visiting Writers Series of Hope College will feature both fiction and poetry as it welcomes David Harris Ebenbach and Vievee Francis on Thursday, Oct.
-12, at 7 p.m. at the Knickerbocker Theatre.
+The Jack Ridl Visiting Writers Series of Hope College will feature fiction writer and memoirist Nahid Rachlin and poet Jay Hopler Thursday, Oct.
+18, at 7 p.m. at the Knickerbocker Theatre.

 The public is invited.
 Admission is free.

-The Hope College Jazz Ensemble will precede the reading at the Knickerbocker with a 6:30 p.m. performance.
+Live music by the Hope College Jazz Ensemble will precede the reading beginning at 6:30 p.m.

 Additional information may be obtained online by visiting www.hope.edu/vws.